Larrakeyah: Present day

 The eastern portion of Larrakeyah, towards Emery Point is occupied by Larrakeyah Barracks, a large Australian Defence Force base that incorporates HMAS Coonawarra, headquarters of the Navy's Patrol Boat Group.
 The rest of the suburb is predominantly residential, with some high-rise development in the Cullen Bay area, on the fringe of the Darwin CBD and overlooking The Gardens.
 It has a diverse and somewhat transient population.
 There are a number of serviced apartment developments and accommodation businesses in the suburb, owing to its proximity to the city and tourist attractions including Mindil Beach and the Casino, the George Brown Darwin Botanic Gardens, Doctor's Gully and bars and restaurants at Cullen Bay.
 The Myilly Point heritage precinct contains a number of public service residences built for high ranking Commonwealth officials during the 1930s.
 These are rare examples of tropical architecture from the period that relied on natural ventilation for cooling, surviving both the Japanese bombing raids and Cyclone Tracy that devastated many older buildings in the city.

 Facilities

 The suburb has one school, Larrakeyah Primary School, catering for students in Transition to year 6.
 There are several public parks in Larrakeyah, including Da Costa Park on Larrakeyah Terrace, a popular place for picnics and walks, offering excellent views of the harbour and city skyline.
 Other parks include the Kahlin Oval and Myilly Point park.
 An adventure playground and skate park opened on the old Darwin Hospital site in 2021.

 The Sealink ferry terminal is located at the end of Marina Boulevard in Cullen Bay, providing connections to Mandorah and the Tiwi Islands.

+Cullen Bay

+Larrakeyah has a man-made housing and marina development called Cullen Bay.
+It has bars and restaurants.
+Cullen Bay was built in 1993 on reclaimed land between Emery Point and Myilly Point at the northern end of the suburb.
+The ferry for Mandorah leaves from the jetty beside the lock.